-Use this interactive tool to see how your favorite talent combinations stack up against each other.
+Use this interactive tool to see how your favorite talent + covenant combinations stack up against each other.

 Why are all the bars almost full?
-If you optimize your rotation, azerite traits, and gear for each and every talent build, their max potential output is going to be very close.
+If you optimize your rotation, soulbind tree, and gear for each and every talent + covenant build, their max potential output is going to be very close.
 With few exceptions, they are so close you would have a hard time measuring the difference in-game if you play each build optimally.
-Talents, more than anything, change how the game feels when you play it.
+Talents (and your covenant), more than anything, change how the game feels when you play it.
 We do not observe much build diversity in WoW.
 This tool is giving you the real data behind the potential of each talent, and the data shows us that there is no objective reason for a lack of build diversity.
 Our goal is to encourage players to try more builds by giving you real numbers behind the trade-off between different talents.

-Click on any talent to lock that talent in.
-The remaining data will be filtered to only combinations using the talent(s) you have selected.
+Click on any talent to lock it in.
+The remaining data will be filtered to only combinations using the talent(s) that you have selected.
 Use the pickers in the legend to modify the cutoffs between the green, yellow, and orange tiers as you see fit.
-The color-coding is there to help you visualize which talent builds you would consider.
+The color-coding is there to help you visualize which builds you would consider.

 Disclaimers: Certain talents can have situational use that makes them better or worse than this average data.
 This data assumes you can play every build equally well and have access to optimal gear.

-We combine our optimizer and simulator to do a comprehensive test of talents.
-The optimizer is used to find sets of optimal gear (azerite traits, stats, trinkets, etc.) for each relevant talent combination.
+We combine our optimizer and simulator to do a comprehensive test of talents and covenants.
+The optimizer is used to find sets of optimal gear (soulbind tree, stats, trinkets, etc.) for each relevant talent combination.
 We simulate all those sets and compare it to create this data.
 No one else is doing this!
 Less popular talents rarely get a fair analysis, but we specifically take time to optimize all potential builds.

 Talent combinations are put into one of three tiers and color-coded.
 We purposely provide this information as tiered, not a specific ranked list of talent combos.
 An ordered list of the simulated DPS of different talent builds would be misleading.
 Simulators are great tools, but they are best used to examine trends in large amounts of data.